Advice on what to do when you can't or don't want to see a dentist

 8 tips for building up or hardening a decayed tooth (or temporarily stopping it up)

-As mentioned on the Welcome page, I feel my teeth would be much better off today had I been forced to do without a dentist while being taught about ways of becoming "dentally self-sufficient".
+As mentioned on About this site, I feel my teeth would be much better off today had I been forced to do without a dentist while being taught about ways of becoming "dentally self-sufficient".

 Once a tooth has been strongly damaged (much of it in my and some others' view due to the very dental treatments supposedly "restoring" it, for detailed reasons see Drilling & filling teeth: an unwise choice?
 On risks, damages and dangers) I feel that (spiritual intervention apart), their complete repair will only be accomplished when and if strong and consistent proactive measures are implemented to strengthen teeth and gums8 and persistently eliminate the causes that would otherwise likely lead to their continued gradual erosion and destruction.7